Why Self Care

 Reading Books for You

 Humor me for a moment and take a simple glance over your weekly schedule.
 Do you have children that attend a co-op, play sports, or take music lessons?
-Then I guarantee you have time for a little self care reading!
+If so – I guarantee you have time for a little self care reading!

 Finding the Time to Read…

-Pick out a new self help or inspirational mom book, then simply stash it in your purse or field trip bag to get started!
+Pick out a simple self help or inspirational mom book, then simply stash it in your purse or field trip bag to get started!

 My kids attend science classes at our zoo twice a month and gym class at a local gymnastics studio once a week.
 This is my reading time!
 I soak up every single minute I can and simply enjoy whatever reading material I’m currently working through.
 Sometimes I can finish a book in a couple weeks, other times it might take a couple months… but you know what?
 It always feels like a great big accomplishment!